xianzhan-yang/trove/git/README.md

-# ❓Problem
+# Renamed your GitHub remote repository, but local Git repo still points to the old name

 ---

-You renamed your GitHub remote repository, but your local Git repo still points to the old name.
-So now git push or git pull may fail or go to the wrong place.

 ## ✅ How to Fix: Update the Remote URL